William Summerlin

 William T. Summerlin (born 1938) is a dermatologist and medical researcher who engaged in scientific fraud involving his claims of successful skin transplantation without immunosuppression.
 Scientists were unable to replicate Summerlin's results, which drew scrutiny.
 A lab assistant noticed that one of the white lab mice that was supposed to have a dark patch of skin successfully grafted onto it had fur that was colored with ink from a felt-tip pen.
 An investigation of Summerlin's research ultimately led to the termination of his employment at Memorial Sloan-Kettering Cancer Center.

-The New York Times called this a "medical Watergate", and the Los Angeles Times wrote it was one of the most "notable example(s) of fraudulent scientific research".
+The New York Times called this a "medical Watergate", and the Los Angeles Times described it as one of the most "notable example(s) of fraudulent scientific research".
 The phrase "painting the mice" became synonymous with research fraud.

 Career

 Summerlin began working at Stanford University in 1967, transferred to the University of Minnesota in 1973 and to Memorial Sloan-Kettering Cancer Center by 1974.

 At a 1969 conference of dermatologists, Summerlin announced that eight patients at Stanford University successfully received skin grafts grown from cells in test tubes over six weeks old.

-In 1973, from the University of Minnesota, Summerlin announced that he had managed to change cell surfaces by soaking the tissue that needed to be transplanted in a common nutrient liquid allowing the tissue to be grafted to the host without triggering any rejection mechanisms, this would be used for burns and scars.
-"This means 'one of the most significant - even revolutionary - advances (in transplant research)' may be just beyond the horizon" according to an editor from the Journal of the American Medical Association.
+In 1973, from the University of Minnesota, Summerlin announced that he had managed to change cell surfaces by soaking the tissue that needed to be transplanted in a common nutrient liquid, allowing the tissue to be grafted to the host without triggering any rejection mechanisms, a process which could be used for burns and scars.
+A JAMA editor noted that this success "means 'one of the most significant - even revolutionary - advances (in transplant research)' may be just beyond the horizon".
 This new technique aimed to avoid using anti-rejection drugs which can make patients more susceptible to infections.
-The hope according to Summerlin is to be able to avoid rejections from transplanted organs like hearts and kidneys, the problem is that the transplanted tissue needs to sit for six weeks in the solution before transplant, at this time a heart or kidney could only survive a couple days outside of the body.
-But Summerlin and his advisor immunologist Robert A. Good hoped that machines would be soon invented that allowed organs to last the six weeks needed for them to soak.
-According to Good "the potential is fantastic".
+The hope, according to Summerlin, was to be able to avoid rejections from transplanted organs like hearts and kidneys.
+The problem, however, was that the transplanted tissue needed to sit in the solution for six weeks before the transplant; at that time, a heart or kidney could only survive outside of the body for a couple of days.
+Summerlin and his advisor, immunologist Robert A. Good, hoped that machines would be soon invented that allowed organs to last the six weeks needed for them to soak.
+According to Good, "the potential is fantastic".

-Speaking at an American Cancer Society seminar in Nogales, Arizona in March 1973, Summerlin summarized that currently doctors have to replace skin on a burn victim "bit by bit" in order to avoid tissue rejection.
-Potentially with Summerlin's discovery, doctors would have "skin stored in sheets" grown from donor cells to be used quickly to repair burns.
+Speaking at an American Cancer Society seminar in Nogales, Arizona in March 1973, Summerlin summarized that, currently, doctors have to replace skin on a burn victim "bit by bit" in order to avoid tissue rejection.
+With Summerlin's discovery, doctors could have "skin stored in sheets" grown from donor cells to be used quickly to repair burns.